-- There is no limit to the number of practice exams a student may achieve in a single day. - There is no limit to the number of competency evaluations attempted in a single day. - Once the required number of practice exams are completed, the student can request an initial competency evaluation. - A student may request multiple competency evaluations on the same patient. - Only one student may perform exams on the same patient. - Inability to perform exams proficiently and professionally will result in loss of competency. - Limited studies will not count as a competency excluding fluoroscopy.
+- There is no limit to the number of practice exams a student may achieve in a single day. - There is no limit to the number of competency evaluations attempted in a single day. - Once the required number of practice exams are successfully completed, the student is eligible to request an initial competency evaluation. - A student may request multiple competency evaluations on the same patient. - Only one student may perform exams on the same patient. - Inability to perform exams in a proficient and professional manner will result in loss of competency. - Limited studies will not count as a competency excluding fluoroscopy

-The minimum number of completed patient competency evaluations required for graduation is 36 initial competency evaluations on mandatory procedures, 15 initial competency evaluations on elective procedures, 10 continual competency evaluations, plus 10 terminal competency evaluations, for a total of 71 competency evaluations.
-(ARRT Didactic and Clinical Competency Requirements, effective January 2022).
+The minimum number of completed patient competency evaluations required for graduation is: 36 initial competency evaluations on mandatory procedures, 15 initial competency evaluations on elective procedures, 10 continual competency evaluations, plus 10 terminal competency evaluations, for a total of 71 competency evaluations.
+(ARRT Didactic and Clinical Competency Requirements, accessed 6/20/2023).

-Up to (8) eight of those mandatory procedures may be performed under simulated conditions, if necessary.
-The Clinical Education Coordinator will decide which studies the student may simulate.
+Up to 8 of those mandatory procedures may be performed under simulated conditions, if necessary.
+The Clinical Education Coordinator will make the decision as to which studies the student may simulate.